DosX-dev/FindEXEC/README.md

 > During operation, a small error is allowed (non-standard NET assemblies may be incorrectly detected by the program)

-Put this script in a folder with lots of .EXE/.DLL files and it will sort them into categories: NET (VB NET/C#/IL) / Native.
+Put this script in a folder with lots of .EXE/.DLL files and it will sort them into categories: NET / Native.
 Once launched, the script will search the current folder for binary files and categorize them.

+Currently supports **C++, C, VB NET, C#, JScript, VB4-6** and detects **UPX**

 **Did you like _FindEXEC_ ?
 Put a _star_ 🌟!  :)**